sHRI-Lab-KIST/sHRI-Lab-KIST.github.io/people/gyeore.md

 ### Education

-Information Communication and Electoronic Engineering, Catholic University of Korea (B.E.
-2016)
+- B.S. in Information Communication and Electoronic Engineering at Catholic University of Korea (2016)

 ### Publications